SkylineCommunications/dataminer-docs/connector-help/connector_help/AdvancedDigital ADV-6410.md

 ### Decoder (Not Available in 1.1.0.x)

-In this page it is possible to check the statusand the configuration of the Decoder.
+In this page it is possible to check the status and the configuration of the Decoder.

 ### Web Interface

 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.